charanrajtc/uWall/README.md

 Usage instructions...

-1. `python uwall.py` to execute it to change the random wallpaper
+1. `python2 uwall.py` to execute it to change the random wallpaper
 2. you can change the unsplash url by below documentaion [here](https://source.unsplash.com/)

 ## Contributing